joewillsher/Vist/README.md

     return x.a + y + x.b
 ```

-Generics could be used instead, allowing us to statically dispatch the property lookups and enforcing both arguments are the same type
+Generics could be used instead, allowing us to statically dispatch the property lookups and enforcing both arguments are the same type.
+We can also use concepts as constraints
 ```swift
 func sum (T | TwoInts) :: T T -> Int = (u v) do
 	return u.a + v.b
 ```

+This `sum` function is generic over any type that models `TwoInts`, called `T`.

 ##Architecture overview